8759s/8759s.github.io/content/authors/admin/_index.md

 ## He (Shawn) Shuang

 I'm a security researcher at Palo Alto Networks in the Bay Area, specializing in web security.
-My work focuses on detecting threats like phishing, malicious JavaScript, and browser plugins, as well as greyware.
+My work focuses on detecting threats like phishing, malicious JavaScript, and browser plugins and greyware working with [Dr Alex Starov](https://www.cyberphilosopher.org/).

-I hold a Ph.D. in Computer Engineering from the University of Toronto, where my research explored leveraging machine learning to enhance security and privacy across the web, systems, and applications.
+I hold a Ph.D. in Computer Engineering from the University of Toronto, advised by [Prof David Lie](https://security.csl.toronto.edu/), where my research explored leveraging machine learning to enhance security and privacy across the web, systems, and applications.
 I also completed my Master's and Bachelor's degrees at the same university.